Responsible Department: Human Resources & Student Life

 1. Direct Reporting to Anti-Harassment Co-Coordinators - Reports can be made directly to one of the two Anti-Harassment Co-Coordinators, whose information is listed below, or a Deputy Coordinator.
 For compliance purposes, these Co-Coordinators are the Title IX Coordinators for staff/faculty and students respectively.

 2. Anonymous Reporting - Anonymous reports can be submitted online or by calling the anonymous hotline: 325-674-2594.
 This information goes to the ACU Office of General Counsel, who oversees the hotline, and will then be provided to one of the Co-Coordinators.

-3. Confidential Reporting - If a person desires to identify themselves butdesires that the details of the incident not be reported to the Co-Coordinator, they are encouraged to speak with one of the following: Confidential Advisors; on or off-campus mental health professional or health care service provider; off-campus rape crisis resources; or off-campus clergy.
+3. Confidential Reporting - If a person desires to identify themselves but desires that the personally identifiable information not be reported to the university, , they are encouraged to speak with one of the following: Title IX Liaison; on or off-campus mental health professional or health care service provider; off-campus rape crisis resources; or off-campus clergy.
 See Anti-Harassment Resources for contact information about making a confidential reporting.

 In other words, notification to the Responsible Employees is official notice to the University but does not necessarily mean information will be shared with the accused individual.
 This information should include all relevant details needed to determine what occurred and address the situation including: name of the parties or witnesses and any relevant facts including date, time and location.
 To the extent possible, the Responsible Employee should explain this obligation to the reporter before the report is made, identify reporting options (i.e., confidential, direct, and law enforcement) and clarify that the student has an option to ask that the Title IX Coordinator maintain his or her confidentiality.